Skip to content

 Usage

+Create environment file .env for build.
 Note that this does NOT change or modify the current environment.

 Arguments

-• --help - Optional.
-Flag.
+• --help - Flag.
+Optional.
 Display this help.

-• requiredVariable ... - Optional.
+• requiredVariable ... - EnvironmentVariable.
+Optional.
 One or more environment variables which should be non-blank and included in the .env file.

-• -- - Optional.
-Divider.
+• -- - Divider.
+Optional.
 Divides the requiredEnvironment values from the optionalEnvironment.
 Should appear once and only once.

-• optionalVariable ... - Optional.
+• optionalVariable ... - EnvironmentVariable.
+Optional.
 One or more environment variables which are included if blank or not

 Return codes